Everything you need to know about becoming and Doula and choosing a Doula training…

 This is just a snapshot of the complexities and many grey areas of this work.

 No, there is no universal Doula scope of practice but, for the most part, we do agree to a standard of practice, specifically around the fact that we do not do anything considered to be ‘medical’ such as medical advice or interventions.
-I, like many, believe this is important for maintaining high professional standards and ensuring that we continue being valued as very separately from midwifery and other regulated professions.
+I, like many, believe this is important for maintaining high professional/ethical (meaning, do no harm) standards and ensuring that we continue being valued as very separate from midwifery and other regulated professions.
 We agree that we are not medical care givers, we don’t give medical advice, we do not replace medical providers (we are needed and valuable in our own right!!), we do not tell clients what to do or how to do it, we support them to find the answers already within them by offering them resources, information, connection and unbiased, non judgemental emotional and physical support.

 The complexities of Doula Insurance